belousm/midas/README.md

 ```
 poetry install
 ```
 P.S.
-If you don't have poetry you can install it by thos command:
+If you don't have poetry you can install it by this command:
 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```